joel-mathias/joel-mathias.github.io/_pages/about.md

 During my PhD, I performed multiple internships at [Electric Power Engineers, LLC](https://epeconsulting.com/) with a particular focus on the development of a  general deep learning framework for load forecasting across different timescales and regions: the software tool showed remarkable accuracy in forecasting on time horizons ranging from a few hours to a month, as well as across different distribution networks.

+I received the [JN Tata Endowment](https://jntataendowment.org/) to pursue graduate studies in the US.

 **Research Interests**

 * Smart Electricity Grids